Anthares101/raptor-blog/dns-tunneling/index.md

 Connection setup complete, transmitting data.
 ```

 The output should be like that if everything went ok.
+The `vps.francecentral.cloudapp.azure.com` part of the command is **optional**, basically you can specify the nameserver you want to use, if your server is reachable put it here to improve speed.

-You can also verify that the tunnel is open by going to a terminal and checking `ifconfig`, if you have the adapter `dns0` all is good:
+Verify that the tunnel is open by going to a terminal and checking `ifconfig`, if you have the adapter `dns0` all is good:

 ```bash
 ┌──(kali㉿kali)-[~]